 The following video is a brief introduction to the Lucy Burns Institute by Leslie Graves, LBI’s president.
 We invite you to take a moment to become better acquainted with our vision and mission by watching this video.
-Also, it’s a great place to get your questions answered about our flagship projects, Ballotpedia.org and Judgepedia.org.
+Also, it’s a great place to get your questions answered about our flagship project, Ballotpedia.org.
 Enjoy!

 In late 2006, in an effort to gain a better understanding of local government activity, Wisconsin resident Leslie Graves filed a number of Freedom of Information Act (FOIA) requests.
 She encountered several roadblocks along the way, including a number of government officials who ignored her FOIA requests.
 Frustrated with how difficult it was to exercise her rights, Leslie wondered if perhaps other citizens had experienced similar obstacles.
 Leslie brought up her concerns to Sara Key, who suggested that Leslie create a resource devoted to helping citizens navigate the laws surrounding government transparency.